 This instruction sets out the general standard for trademark infringement liability under the Lanham Act.
 Modify this instruction as necessary when other marks (e.g., service mark, collective trade or service marks, or certification trade or service marks), are at issue by inserting such terms in lieu of the word “trademark” in this instruction and “services” in lieu of “goods.”
 When the defendant’s infringing action consists of using a mark similar, but not identical to the plaintiff’s, particular care should be exercised in the third numbered element of this instruction.
 Gracie v.
 Gracie, 217 F.3d 1060, 1066-67 (9th Cir.
 2000) (noting that, when instructing jury to consider if defendant “used” plaintiff’s mark, trial court should make it clear jury can consider whether the marks were similar).

 To prove trademark infringement, a trademark holder must show that a defendant’s use of its trademark is likely to cause confusion, to cause mistake, or to deceive.
 See Adobe Sys.
 Inc. v.
 Christenson, 809 F.3d 1071, 1081 (9th Cir.
 2015); see also Arcona, Inc. v.
 Farmacy Beauty, LLC, 976 F.3d 1074, 1079 (9th Cir.
-2020) (holding that “a counterfeit claim requires a showing of likelihood of confusion under Section 1114.”).
+2020) (holding that “a counterfeit claim requires a showing of likelihood of confusion under Section 1114”).
 The second bracketed phrase in the third and fourth numbered elements of this instruction may be a sufficient specification in most cases involving defendant’s use of mark similar, rather than identical, to the plaintiff’s.
 In cases involving confusion “on the part of someone other than the purchaser” that occurs after the point of sale, the elements may be modified to reference members of the relevant public beyond the direct purchaser.
 See Abercrombie & Fitch, Inc. v.
 Moose Creek, Inc., 486 F.3d 629, 635 (9th Cir.
 2007).

 “The intent of the Congress in passing section 43(a) was to create a right of action for a competitor to stop . . . unfair competition in interstate commerce.”
 U-Haul Int'l, Inc. v.
 Jartran, Inc., 681 F.2d 1159, 1162 (9th Cir.
 1982).